PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 ## Correlation functions

 Here we will first give an intuitive picture of correlation functions just to illustrate how important of a role they play in this.
-In QFT correlation functions are the result of taking the expectation value of an operator composed by acting with the field operators in a *time ordered way.* Now we are ready for a fomal definition of $n$-point correlation functions in the language of two dimensional CFTs.
+In QFT correlation functions are the result of taking the expectation value of an operator composed by acting with the field operators in a *time ordered way.* Now we are ready for a formal definition of $n$-point correlation functions in the language of two dimensional CFTs.

 **<u>Definition:</u>** An **$n$-point correlation function** for some $n\in \mathbb{N}$ is a polynomially bounded continuous map $G\in \mathcal J_n^+$ from the unordered configuration space, with *conformal weights* $h, \bar h \in \mathbb{R}$ such that for any $w \in SL(2,\mathbb{C})$ we have that